arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

 ## Project Template

-The project template structure outlines a number of directories that are intended to capture three major aspects of a research effort: the data (data), the tools needed to work with that data (access tools), and the contextual information needed to understand the effort and its constituent parts (contextual).
+The project template structure includes directories for capturing three major aspects of a research effort: the data (data), the tools needed to work with that data (access tools), and the contextual information needed to understand the effort and its constituent parts (contextual).
 The high level directories are as follows (items with asterix are required):

 - **_Configs_** (contextual)
 - **_Data_** (data)\*